ecl3ctic/has-vis/README.md

 HasVis is a library which enables one to visualise the heap representation of a value in a GHCi session.
-The value is represented as a graph, and displayed as an SVG image in the browser.
+The value is represented as a graph, and displayed as an interactive SVG image in the browser.

 Graph layout is done using [WebCola](https://github.com/tgdwyer/WebCola).

 The library is inspired by [ghc-vis](http://felsin9.de/nnis/ghc-vis/).
 The main improvement is in the presentation - HasVis tries to improve readability by hiding all unnecessary information, using a more sophisticated layout algorithm, and handling lists specially.
-It does not simply display the raw contents of the heap.
+It does not just display the raw contents of the heap.

 ### Setup